 Like any art, the art of cooking also requires patience, persistence and perseverance.

-Learn to prioritise the different aspects of food.
+Learn to prioritize the different aspects of food.

-A home cooked meal can be a tasty, well presented and satisfying meal which provides high value for money and comes with an added health benefit too.
+A home-cooked meal can be a tasty, well-presented, and satisfying meal that provides high value for money and comes with an added health benefit too.